-- a Only for sections not directly relevant to the evaluation - b Only at times designated by the Meeting Chair and/or Subgroup Chair - c Only when needed or requested by the Meeting Chair and/or Subgroup Chair - d Only for supporting Working Group members and for clarifying or interpreting the Preamble by way of reducing the prevalence of tobacco smoking.
+^a Only for sections not directly relevant to the evaluation

+^b Only at times designated by the Meeting Chair and/or Subgroup Chair by way of reducing the prevalence of tobacco smoking.
 Other examples of changes in intermediate outcomes include a decrease in excess body fatness, a decrease in the levels of diesel engine emissions in urban environments, and an increase in the population coverage of human papillomavirus (HPV) vaccination.